eabila/wikibots/README.md

 ## Setup workingenvironment

-*   Set up Jenkins jobs in accordance to the original Wikibots (e.g.: with the Job Import Plugin) and the desired GitHub repo
+*   Set up Jenkins jobs in accordance to the original Wikibots (e.g.: with the [Jenkins Import Plugin](https://www.coachdevops.com/2020/06/migrate-jenkins-jobs-from-one-server-to.html) and the desired GitHub repo
+*

 ## Troubleshooting